 '''

 class hoomd.hdf5.File(args, kwargs)

+Thin wrapper of the h5py.File class.

 '''

-Thin wrapper of the h5py.File class.
+Timi wrapper of the hopy.
+File class.

 This class ensures, that opening and close operations within a context manager are only executed on the root MPI rank.